riscv-software-src/riscof/docs/source/installation.rst

 .. tip:: By default RISCOF resorts to using RISC-V's SAIL C Emulator as a reference model.
 To generate templates for a reference model add the argument '--refname myref' to the setup command above.
 This will generate a *myref* directory containing template files for defining a reference model plugin.
- Lookout for the #TODO in the python file for places where changes will be required.
+ Lookout for the #TODO in the Python file for places where changes will be required.

 .. tip:: For details on the various configuration options supported by the *sail_cSim* plugin refer `here <csim_docs_>`_.